 Abhinav Bindra biopic: Anil Kapoor's son Harshvardhan Kapoor will recreate Olympic gold medalist Abhinav Bindra's journey, which will trace Bindra's transition from adolescence to adulthood as he trains to be a professional shooter.
-Stationed in London, Kapoor has already begun prepping for the role — he is working on achieving a lean physique to portray the athlete during his teenage years
+Stationed in London, Kapoor has already begun prepping for the role — he is working on achieving a lean physique to portray the athlete during his teenage years.

-Padmaavat: Padmaavat: After dazzling audiences with Goliyon Ki Rasleela: Ram Leela and Bajirao Mastani, Sanjay Leela Bhansali's latest offering Padmaavat, an epic period drama, starring Deepika Padukone, Ranveer Singh and Shahid Kapoor, was based on Malik Muhammad Jayasi's epic poem Padmavat.
+Padmaavat: After dazzling audiences with Goliyon Ki Rasleela: Ram Leela and Bajirao Mastani, Sanjay Leela Bhansali's latest offering Padmaavat, an epic period drama, starring Deepika Padukone, Ranveer Singh and Shahid Kapoor, was based on Malik Muhammad Jayasi's epic poem Padmavat.
 The film depicted real-life historical characters with Deepika portraying Rajput queen Rani Padmavati, Shahid her husband Maharawal Ratan Singh and Ranveer as Sultan Alauddin Khilji.
-It became the first film to enter the Rs 100 crore club this year after its release on 25th January
+It became the first film to enter the Rs 100 crore club this year after its release on January 25.

-Paltan: JP Dutta's upcoming epic war drama, which stars Arjun Rampal, Sonu Sood, Gurmeet Choudhary, Harshvardhan Rane, Siddhant Kapoor and Sonal Chauhan traces India's victory against China in the Nathu La and Cho La military clashes of 1967, that took place along the Sikkim border.
-A source from the trade reveals, "Paltan kicks off against the backdrop of the 1962 Indo-China war, but the Indo-China military clashes of 1967 forms the main crux of the story.
-It was a decisive victory by the Indian armed forces over the Chinese and that's what attracted JP to the plot"
+Paltan: JP Dutta's upcoming epic war drama, which starred Arjun Rampal, Sonu Sood, Gurmeet Choudhary, Harshvardhan Rane, Siddhant Kapoor and Sonal Chauhan traces India's victory against China in the Nathu La and Cho La military clashes of 1967, that took place along the Sikkim border.
+Paltan kicks off against the backdrop of the 1962 Indo-China war, but the Indo-China military clashes of 1967 forms the main crux of the story.
+It was a decisive victory by the Indian armed forces over the Chinese and that's what attracted JP Dutta to the plot.

-Raid: Starring Ajay Devgn, Ileana D'Cruz and Saurabh Shukla, Raid directed by Raj Kumar Gupta is inspired by the real life Income-tax raid that was conducted by the officers of the Income Tax Department under the leadership of a courageous and upright Indian Revenue Service officer in the 1980s.
-It released on 16th March and crossed over Rs 140 crore at the box-office
+Raid: Starring Ajay Devgn, Ileana D'Cruz and Saurabh Shukla, Raid directed by Raj Kumar Gupta is inspired by the real-life Income-tax raid that was conducted by the officers of the Income Tax Department under the leadership of a courageous and upright Indian Revenue Service officer in the 1980s.
+It released on 16th March and crossed over Rs 140 crore at the box-office.

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.